 No matter where you are in the world, Glock is an instantly recognizable brand of short-recoil semi-automatic pistols.
 However, many new firearm enthusiasts are finding it hard having to choose between dozens of perfectly good weapons.
 Well, if you’re looking for a small gun you could easily conceal and carry, you’re in luck.

 Glock has two excellent choices with their G26 and G43 firearms.
 Since they’re so similar, though, you might still find it difficult to come to a decision.
 That’s why I’ve decided to compare and review the two guns.

 I’ll look at both of their performances as far as precision and reliability is concerned, as well as the look and the feel of both guns.
 So, let’s see what these pistols can offer.
-But before we do, I’d like to talk about the company’s history in order to explain how our two choices came to be.
+But before we do, I’d like to talk about the company’s history to explain how our two choices came to be.

 In the 1980s, the Austrian armed forces needed to replace the firearms from WWII with new ones.
 They needed the new weapons to have removable and exchangeable parts and be easy and safe to disassemble and clean.
 So, an engineer by the name of Gaston Glock got to work creating polymer-encased firearms.